ICC4103-202010-WebTech/lab1-FJJI/README.md

     It also brings some other stuff as where to put items that are declared, for example, '.votearrow', that has the size, the margin of it and a image in the background a gif 'grayarrow.gif'
 # :boom: :boom: Point 3.5 :boom: :boom:
+When the page is refreshed it can be seen 7 requests and each one of them  called in the HTML code.
+(index can be seen as the initiator).

+The HTTP method used for the seven request is GET, getting in all of them a status code of 200.

+Seeing the `Headers` on any of the requests and, when you put near 'Response Headers', in 'view source', you can see that the Server used is Ngix.